 The alarm inputs are connected here.
-There are two + (plus), - (minus), ground triads for each alarm.
+There is a + (plus), - (minus), ground triad for each alarm input.
 The A alarm is on pins 1, 2, and 3, and the B alarm is on pins 4, 5, and 6.
 The alarm inputs can be either RS-422/485 levels or contact closures.
 A contact closure between pins 1 and 3 activates the A alarm.
 A contact closure between pins 4 and 6 activates the B alarm.
-Making the + (plus) more negative than the - (minus) input activates the alarm.

-The alarm termination headers must be in their high-impedance (B-C) position to use contact closures for alarm inputs.
+The alarm termination headers must be in their high-impedance setting (H1 and H2 in Position A) to use contact closures for alarm inputs.